Aakash17x08/demo/README.md

 # demo
-it is for practice only
+it is for practice only.
 It is created to understand th concepts of git &amp github